GSA/search.digitalgov.gov/_posts/2014-12-01-third-party.md

 Within your Google Analytics account, select the option, *Do Track Site Search*.
 Set the query parameter as *query*.
 For more information, read Google's tip, [Set Up and Configure Site Search](https://support.google.com/analytics/answer/1012264?hl=en&ref_topic=1031951){% external_link %}.

-Additionally, if you've requested <a href="/manual/cname.html">domain masking</a> and you want to include the analytics for your *search.agency.gov* subdomain with your main *agency.gov* domain, you'll need to set your domain in your Google Analytics JavaScript by including `_gaq.push(['_setDomainName', 'agency.gov']);`.
+Additionally, if you've requested [domain masking](cname.html) and you want to include the analytics for your *search.agency.gov* subdomain with your main *agency.gov* domain, you'll need to set your domain in your Google Analytics JavaScript by including `_gaq.push(['_setDomainName', 'agency.gov']);`.

 For more information, read Google's tip, [Tracking Multiple Domains](https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingSite){% external_link %}.